Fatal Palm Springs Crash Suspect Released From Hospital, Surrenders To Police - NewsBreak

 Related

-A Los Angeles man suspected of causing a fatal Palm Springs crash in July while under the influence was charged with murder Wednesday.
-Kevin Atteberry, 57, was additionally charged with two felony counts, one each of driving under the influence of alcohol causing great bodily injury and DUI of alcohol with .08% or more causing great bodily injury, as well as two misdemeanor counts, one each of a hit and run with property damage and driving with a suspended or revoked license, according to court records.
+(CNS) – A Los Angeles man suspected of causing a fatal Palm Springs crash in July while under the influence pleaded not guilty to murder and other charges Wednesday.
+Kevin Atteberry, 57, was charged with three felony counts, one each of murder, driving under the influence of alcohol causing great bodily injury and DUI of alcohol with .08% or more causing great bodily injury, as well as two misdemeanor counts, one each of a hit and run with property damage and driving with a suspended or revoked license, according to court records.

 Authorities Investigate Fatal Solo Crash in Joshua Tree